lunks/oauth1/README.md

-# Oauth1
+# OAuth1

-TODO: Write a gem description
+Simple OAuth 1.0 helper.
+Take a look at the specs on how to use it.

 ## Installation